top of page

 You don't necessarily need a car, as there is a lot to do in the surrounding area.

-From El Palo you can do great walks along the sea, e.g. to the city centre of Malaga, 5 km (you could also walk partly and then take the bus, there are bus stops every few hundred m), or go by bike or also towards the east /Cala del Moral, here you pass the small port El Candado at the end of El Palo (bar with good tapas) and then you could walk or cylce to the nice bay El Penón del Cuervo (there is a playground) to the villages La Cala de Moral and El Rincon de la Victoria, where there is a bike path in the sand and a wide promenade.
+From El Palo you can do great walks along the sea, e.g. to the city centre of Malaga, 5 km (you could also walk partly and then take the bus, there are bus stops every few hundred m), or go by bike or also towards the east /Cala del Moral, here you pass the small port El Candado at the end of El Palo (bar with good tapas and dishes) and then you could walk or cylce to the nice bay El Penón del Cuervo (there is a playground) to the villages La Cala de Moral and El Rincon de la Victoria, where there is a bike path in the sand and a wide promenade.
 We recommend to stop at Antonio Moreno restaurant in the small neighborhood of La Araña (opposite the cement factory) with its sea-view terrace and good food.

 After crossing the bay of La Cala del Moral (the new “playground” for young and old “Parque Balumba” is really great!), the cycle path goes through a series of tunnels carved out of the rock.
 It is also great to walk as there are beautiful paths with stairs that go up and down the cliff edge.